A three meadow restoration project in the Malvern Chase Meadows area.

 If you visit our reserves, please maintain social distancing and be considerate to our staff, volunteers, other visitors and the wildlife.
-You can do this by trying to avoid narrower paths that have the potential to make social distancing difficult without damaging path-side habitat and wildlife.
+You can do this by avoiding narrower paths that have the potential to make social distancing difficult without damaging path-side habitat and wildlife.

 Please watch our short video to find out how you can help protect wildlife...

 If you are visiting our nature reserves and are not a member, please consider joining us in order to help us to maintain these wonderful places for wildlife.